yankees all time home run leaders

 Mickey Mantle played in at least 100 games for the Yankees 16 times in his 18 big-league seasons.
 But still, he’s one of those “What could’ve been?” scenarios because he played hurt so often.
 If he was fully healthy even for a couple of more years than he was, he’d be pushing 600 career dingers.
 Despite that, his 536 home runs are the most all-time for switch hitters.
 Mantle accumulated twice as many plate appearances as a left-handed hitter than a right-handed hitter.
 His career homers reflect that (372 as a lefty and 163 as a righty), but he slugged better than .540 in each situation.

 The Commerce Comet accomplished quite a bit during his Hall of Fame career.
 He appeared in 20 All-Star Games, won three MVP awards, and was part of seven World Series-winning teams.
-In fact, his 18 postseason home runs (all in the Fall Classic) are still among the most all-time.
+His 18 postseason home runs (all in the Fall Classic) are still among the most all-time.

 Mantle’s first MVP season in 1953 was a little extra special because it included a Triple Crown.
 He led the league with a .353 average to go along with 52 home runs and 130 RBI.
 The outfielder also led the league in runs scored (132), slugging percentage (.705), OPS (1.169), and total bases (376).
 He was good all year during this campaign, but Mantle set himself up for a historic performance within the first two months.
 Through May 31st that year, he had already slashed .414/.505/.860 with 20 home runs and 50 RBI.
 And, no — that’s not a typo.
 Just unreal.